-Get a Pet Locator to Track a Missing Cat
+Use a GPS Pet Locator to Track a Missing Cat

 I know it’s easy to tell someone how to prevent something from happening after it has happened.
 But these things are really worthwhile considering most owners will experience this at some point.